RECAPEM

 • JVD occurred in less than 1 in 20 patients.

-• Moreover, the clinical manifestation of tension pneumothorax depends on ventilatory status of the patients (table below) *.
+• Moreover, the clinical manifestation of tension pneumothorax depends on the ventilatory status of the patients (table below) *.

 • In ventilated patients, TPT evolves rapidly with consistent signs of respiratory and cardiac compromise.